-There is also some discussion about the use of 'RegTech' (regulatory technology), which provides technological solutions to the compliance burden faced by regulated businesses, including financial institutions.
-There are a large number of RegTech solutions, including artificial intelligence, data mining and analytics, real time reporting and machine learning, which assist in compliance with regulatory requirements.
+There has also been some discussion about the use of "RegTech" (regulatory technology), which provides technological solutions to the compliance burden faced by regulated businesses, including financial institutions.
+There are a large number of RegTech solutions, including artificial intelligence, data mining and analytics, real-time reporting and machine learning, which assist in compliance with regulatory requirements.